ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 #### From _Geelong Advertiser (Vic. : 1859 - 1924)_

 #### 1876-10-17 &middot; Geelong, Victoria

 <table style="width: 100%;"><tr><td style="width: 50%">

-should
-observe great caution in dealing with
-affairs in Perak, and we look forward
-with much interest to the meeting of the
-Legislative Council.
-The following
-paragraph from an American paper headed
-&quot; everlasting Fence-posts,&#x27; deals with
-kinds of fencing timber different to
-those of Australia, but no doubt the
-plan •null be found equally adapted to
-Australian timber.
-If the plan is even
-half so good as represented it cannot
 fail to prove very valuable.
 This is the
 paragraph :—&quot;I discovered many years ago
 that wood could be made to last longer